e-dyn/gloria/doc/source/user_guide/modeling_trends.rst

   :width: 700
   :alt: Fit of power consumption data with strong trend changes.

 Examining the plot, we see that the data are fitted nicely, but the trend changes are too frequently and too noisy.
 Most likely, Gloria was too flexible and over-fitted the data as affirmed by the narrow confidence band.
-There are overall three main strategies to customise the trend fit and make it more robust:
+There are overall three main strategies to customize the trend and make it more robust:

 Number of Changepoints
 ----------------------